vanbwodonk/leonardoUploader/README.md

 # A simple binary for Arduino Leonardo Upload

-This is a very simple binary file to upload firmware .hex into Arduino Leonardo.
+This is a very simple binary file to upload firmware .hex into Arduino Leonardo/Micro (ATmega32u4 with CDC bootloader).
+Tested with Ubuntu 16.04 and Raspbian Stretch.

 ## Features